pwnall/gitty/README.md

 On OSX, go to System Preferences > Sharing, check the Remote Login option.

 Gitty uses [markdpwn](https://github.com/pwnall/markdpwn) for source code highlighting, which has its own dependencies.
+If you can't get markdpwn's dependencies installed, set the `markdpwn` config var to `disabled`.
+(The section below describes config vars.)

 ## Installation